Once you have developed your software, you will probably want to run it on some kind of hardware device.

 Programming flash memory

-Flash is a common type of non-volatile memory used to store code and data.
+Flash is a common type of non-volatile memory that is used to store code and data.
 Arm Development Studio includes platform entries for common development boards, which include a flash definition section.
 This section defines one or more areas of flash, each with its own flash method and configuration parameters.

 - About file-based flash programming explains the basics of flash programming with Arm Development Studio.